 - Agencies within the metropolitan area should be encouraged to share their technical training and expertise with other planners and decision makers.

 - Periodic forums provide a great way for practitioners to share their methods, successes and best practices.

 - Regular progress reports should be shared through regular press reports, website updates, and social media.

 A good monitoring program evaluates both implementation methods and accomplishments.
 Monitoring involves both how well the strategies of the preferred scenario are being carried out and how well the region is doing in meeting broader regional goals and objectives – for example reducing GHG emissions or household spending on transportation.

 Following the selection of a preferred scenario, check back in with everyone who was involved in the process and share information about the preferred scenario, especially with the public, stakeholders and decision-makers, to build understanding and support.
 This creates an opportunity to dispel misconceptions.
 Step back and take the time to make sure everyone is on board and moving forward together.

 A key recommendation for monitoring programs is to group related measures together.
 Develop a one or two page spread for each measure that contains a definition of the measure, why it is important, how it is calculated, and the resulting numbers through graphics and text.
 A consistent format with easy to read text and graphics will help to make the monitoring program useful by various agencies and stakeholders within the metropolitan area.

 Common Elements of Monitoring Programs

 The technical scenario in GIS, and subsequent evaluations from the sketch planning tool and Metropolitan GreenSTEP, provide the data needed for the monitoring program.
-Start with a focused list of key measures that are widely seen as vital, but not so many that collecting the data requires unrealistic levels of effort or cost.

 Common elements to track include: